Smintheus98/nvim-config/README.md

 Please notice that I do not take any guarantee or warranty for the Software or loss of Data!
 For more information read the attached license.

-If You like You can also install some parts of this configuration manually.
-Therefor read the instructions in the according chapters.
+For manual installation of specific parts read the instructions in the concerning capters.

 ### `nvim` -  My configuration for neovim: